Background of 69th United States Army Field Artillery Detachment

 Strong relations were maintained with the Canadians and the British with training and exercises taking place.
 Because of the distance between Deilinghofen and Menden more time tended to be spent on a social basis between the soldiers of the 69th and the Canadians.

-It was then reorganised and redesignated as the 69th U.S. Army Field Artillery Detachment in June 1970 and assigned to the 570th USAAG.
-The unit was deactivated in May 1992.
+69th U.S. Army Missile Detachment was reorganised and redesignated as the 69th U.S. Army Field Artillery Detachment (69th USAFAD) in June 1970 and assigned to the 570th USAAG.

-69th US Army Field Artillery Detachment (FAD) was attached to 50 Missile Regiment and was responsible for the warheads in peace and war as well as control of the peacetime storage sites.
+69th US Army Field Artillery Detachment (FAD) were responsible for the warheads in peace and war as well as control of the peacetime storage sites.
 Whilst UK forces would seek authority to release a warhead from the US’s command structure, the 69th FAD would seek a properly authenticated release message from the USA.
 Efforts were made to camouflage the personnel to prevent them being targeted by Spetnaz (Russian Special Forces) or their presence giving away the nature of the regiment’s mission.
 Accordingly they used British Army Land Rovers and Bedfords and although they used their own weapons and on occasions they wore British NBC kit.